-- WHOLE BEAN SINGLE ORIGIN COFFEE - Red Bay Carver's Dream is sourced directly from Guatemala & Burundi.
-We source our coffee beans from direct agreements with sustainable farms around the world.
+- WHOLE BEAN BLENDED COFFEE - Beautiful Coffee to the People is sourced directly from Burundi and Guatemala.
+We source our coffee beans from direct trade agreements with sustainable farms around the world.
 Red Bay Coffee supports local agricultural development.

 - ROASTED IN OAKLAND - Our coffee is roasted in Oakland and to ensure top freshness for upto 90 days they are packaged in a sealed yet resealable pouch with one way degassing valve.

 - SUPERB BURUNDI COFFEE - Enjoy a delicious brew in your favorite cup with our single origin coffee from Burundi!
 This premium sourced, hard-to-find coffee provides a delightful experience with its rich aroma and flavor.

 - EXPLORE THE TASTE OF BURUNDI - Explore our specialty coffee beans sourced from Burundi, Africa.
 Although less well-known, Burundi coffee beans have a must-try distinctive flavor - hints of tamarind, black tea, and brown sugar with a satiny body.